leenapthine/BattleChess-web/README.md

 - SolidJS-style reactive state stores manage selected pieces, valid move highlights, and special states like resurrection or sacrifice.
 - Custom sprites are organized by name and color in `public/sprites/`.

-In the future:

-- The **Django backend** will handle multiplayer sessions, user accounts, and persistent game state.
+This is a refactor of my [previous version in C++](https://github.com/leenapthine/BattleChess).
+While the version is stylistically more developped, it currently lacks the multiplayer features of its predecessor.
+In the future, my **Django backend** will handle multiplayer sessions, user accounts, and army customization.

 ---